Cohen partner gets probation in tax fraud case

 ALBANY, N.Y.
-(AP) - A past associate of President Donald Trump’s imprisoned former lawyer, Michael Cohen, has been sentenced to probation for engaging in tax fraud.
+(AP) - A past associate of President Donald Trump’s imprisoned former lawyer, Michael Cohen, was sentenced to probation Wednesday for engaging in tax fraud.

+Evgeny Freidman, 48, who was dubbed the Taxi King of New York for managing cab fleets for investors including Cohen, was sentenced in Albany County Court, The New York Times reported .

-The New York Times reports that Evgeny Freidman was sentenced in Albany County Court in New York on Wednesday after pleading guilty to pocketing $5 million in taxi fees that were supposed to fund public transportation.
+Freidman pleaded guilty last year to pocketing $5 million in taxi fees that were supposed to fund public transportation.
+In the deal with prosecutors, Freidman also agreed to cooperate in the federal investigation of Cohen, as well as pay $1 million in restitution.

-Freidman was dubbed the Taxi King of New York for managing cab fleets for investors including Cohen.
+“I’m very humbled by what has happened,” Freidman said before he was sentenced.
+“I have started fresh.”

+Prosecutors revealed in court that Freidman has helped the attorney general’s office investigate the lending practices of the taxi medallion industry.

+For years, Freidman managed hundreds of taxi medallions, the physical plates affixed to cabs that owners are required to display, including more than two dozen owned by Cohen, Trump’s longtime fixer.

-Cohen last year pleaded guilty to several charges, including tax evasion, lying to Congress and breaking campaign finance laws by arranging hush-money payments to two women who said they had affairs with Trump.
+Cohen last year pleaded guilty to several charges, including tax evasion, lying to Congress and breaking campaign finance laws by arranging payments to porn actress Stormy Daniels and Playboy centerfold Karen McDougal to keep them quiet about alleged affairs with Trump.

 The president has denied any sexual relationship with either woman and said any payments were personal matters, not campaign expenses.